About Gayle Merchant Registered Nutritional Therapist

-During my 3 years at CNM (College of Naturopathic Medicine) I looked more deeply into my own diet and started using Functional Testing on myself, as well as seeing a Nutritional Therapist.
-It soon became clear that my hypothyroidism was actually an autoimmune condition (Hashimoto’s thyroiditis) and that I had leaky gut as well as a yeast overgrowth!
-This now explained so many of my symptoms of fatigue, brain fog, gut problems and sleep issues!
+During my 3 years at CNM (College of Naturopathic Medicine), I looked more deeply into my own food choices and started using Functional Testing on myself, as well as seeing a Nutritional Therapist.
+It soon became clear that my hypothyroidism was an autoimmune condition (Hashimoto’s thyroiditis).
+The functional testing also revealed that I had ‘leaky gut’ as well as a yeast overgrowth.
+This now explained so many of my symptoms of fatigue, brain fog, gut problems and sleep issues.

-Today, I’m a long way on my journey towards better health but still feel that there’s a lot to be done.
 I just can’t imagine where I would be had I not started to dig deeper into my symptoms and seek the guidance of a Nutritional Therapist.
-I guess it would have just led to inevitable medication for my thyroid and a whole host of new symptoms with deteriorating quality of health….phew.
+I guess it would have just led to inevitable medication for my thyroid and a whole host of new symptoms with deteriorating quality of health.

-I now practice nutritional therapy at The Maple Tree Clinic in Northampton as well as through Skype consultations.
-I also work with a wide variety of people in the community under ‘The Healthy Eating Project’.
+I work with a wide variety of people in the community under ‘The Healthy Eating Project’.
 At the project we hold healthy eating mornings where we discuss nutrition; share recipes; cook and eat together.
-I also give talks to local groups who are interested in nutrition.
+I also give presentations to local groups and organisations who are interested in nutrition.

-I am passionate about finding out more in this ever expanding field of information and regularly attend conferences and webinars.
-I am also an Assistant Clinical Supervisor at the College of Naturopathic Medicine where I support final year nutrition students in their clinical experience.
+I am passionate about finding out more in this ever-expanding field of information and regularly attend conferences and webinars.

 I am now studying to qualify as a Functional Medicine Practitioner and am an AFMCP-UK graduate.